Our collections feature over 21,000 plants and plant groupings.

 Let’s get to the root of our most commonly-asked questions.

 Yes!
 Please provide images of the plant, including a close-up or two of leaves and flowers (or fruit if present), and let us know where it’s growing.
-If you are stopping by the garden or arboretum, you may drop off a sample with a questionnaire and we will get back to you—preferably via email, or by phone if necessary.
+We will get back to you—preferably via email, or by phone if necessary.

 Perhaps, but diagnosing a plant malady can be tricky.
 Please include images and a description of the problem.
 If you’re stopping by the garden or the arboretum, you may leave a sample with a completed questionnaire.